sr3dna/androme/README.md

     });
 </script>
 ```
 Library files are in the /dist folder.
-A minimum of *two* files required to run androme.
+A minimum of *two* files are required to run androme.

 1. androme
 2. framework (e.g. android)